-St Barnabas Out of School Club is committed to keeping safe the families in the local community as well as the surrounding areas.
+Over the Rainbow is committed to keeping safe the families in the local community as well as the surrounding areas.
 Where possible they will monitor all the families and ensure their welfare is promoted.
-Should there be a concern regarding a family being at risk of being drawn into terrorism, St Barnabas Out of School Club will take the following action:
+Should there be a concern regarding a family being at risk of being drawn into terrorism, Over the Rainbow will take the following action: